rekalogika/rekalogika.dev/docs/mapper/03-collection.md

 * Doctrine `ArrayCollection`
 * `CollectionInterface`

-## Mapping Using an Adder Method
+## Mapping Using Adder and Remover Methods

-Mapper supports mapping using an adder method on the target side.
+Mapper supports mapping using adder and remover method on the target side.
 Example:

 ```php
 class PostDto